danjenson/fair-winds/README.md

   - replace `<name>` with the name you want to call the local network
   - replace `<password>` with the login password you want to use

-3. `systemctl enable wifi-selector.service` and reboot
+3. `systemctl enable control-panel.service` and reboot

 ## Raspberry Pi 4 Ubuntu Server Setup